 Could releasing money from your home help your retirement?

-Allowing those who are asset rich but cash poor to draw on their home’s value in their retirement, the loan is repayable after their death.
+Allowing those who are asset rich but cash poor to draw on their home’s value in their retirement, the loan is repayable after death.

 Equity release allows people to draw on their home’s value without having to move, but any money unlocked this way must be repaid with interest after you die or need long-term care.
 Conditions of such schemes vary and they carry fees.
 It allows you to release equity in your home to fund changes or pay care bills and stay in it at the same time.